Callbacks#

 Koffi does not have enough information to convert callback pointer arguments to an appropriate JS value.
 In this case, your JS function will receive an opaque External object.

-The following example sorts an array of strings (in-place) with qsort()
+The following examples uses it to sort an array of strings in-place with the standard C function qsort()

 :